Review information about the newly implemented Pay-for-Performance Program.

 If further specifics are required, refer to the Medicare global surgery guidelines.

 MHCP follows Medicare's assistant-at-surgery guidelines.
-MHCP does not cover assistant-at-surgery services provided by surgical technicians, surgical assistants or RN first assists (RNFA.
+MHCP does not cover assistant-at-surgery services provided by surgical technicians, surgical assistants or RN first assists (RNFA).

 Locum Tenens Physician: MHCP recognizes that physicians often retain a substitute physician to take over their professional practices while they are absent for reasons such as illness, vacations, continuing medical education and pregnancy.

 MHCP covers locum tenens physician services using Medicare guidelines.
+Locum tenens services provided by an APRN are covered.
+Current licensure is required.

 These requirements do not apply to the substitution arrangements among physicians in the same medical group where claims are submitted in the name of the group.
 On claims submitted by the group, the group physician who actually performed the services must be identified as the rendering physician.